kentsx/Python2Exe/README.md

 - Setup Python with cache
 - Create artifact and upload executable (optinal), by default, executable will not be upload to artifact
 - Create release with executable (optional), by default, a release will be made.
+- According to `version.py` file（can be other file names）to change release tags (optional), by default, no version control.
+P.S. in this `version.py`，a variable named `VER` is mandatory，referring to examples.

 ### Attention
 - Before use the action, you must have a `requirements.txt` file in repo root, even if you don't have packages to `pip install`.